 It’s important to ensure that your Peperomia is actually being underwatered before you change anything about your care routine.
 You don’t want to start watering it more if it doesn’t need it as too much water can actually damage your Peperomia a lot quicker.
 To confirm that underwatering is causing your Peperomia to lose leaves, take your Peperomia out of the pot to inspect how the potting mix feels.
 If underwatered, the potting mix will fall apart and feel very sandy to touch.
 You will also see that some of the roots have started to crisp up if you have been underwatering your Peperomia for a while.

-Too little sunlight can also cause your Peperomia to drop its leaves.
+Too little sunlight can also cause your Peperomia to start losing some leaves.
 Lighting is actually a difficult one with these plants as they need exactly the right balance – they can’t handle direct sunlight, but also are quite fussy about a lack of light.

 Extreme temperatures and drafts can also be very harmful to your Peperomia as they thrive in warm environments and this can definitely be causing your Peperomia to lose leaves.
 Make sure your plant is not placed near doors or windows that may be drafty.
 Even though the temperature of your home may feel perfect for your Peperomia, any drafts coming in from the outside may be colder and harm your plant’s health.